mpflo/qr-code-component/README.md

 ### What I learned

-This challenge was easy, with the design being pretty much the same on both mobile and CSS.
-I worked with the idea of mobile-first, as I wanted to write code that easily adapts to larger screens.
-I centered the box with the image and text with Flexbox, and I put a box size variation for smaller screens with 90% of width, and the larger screens were with an absolute width (332px)
+This was a very easy project to do.
+As the layout does not vary the width of the box with the text, I set a width with an absolute unit of 332px and centered this box with the help of Flexbox.

 ### Continued development